Residence Hall Policies

 Weapons and Explosives - In the interest of public safety, the setting of fires, use of flammable or highly combustible materials, or the possession of weapons or ammunition, martial arts weapons, sling shots, bows and arrows, sabers, swords, knives with blades in excess of three (3) inches except for kitchen knives used in preparation/serving of food, paint, pellet, or taser guns, "toy" or realistic replica of a real weapon, and other weapons, or use of any such item, even if legally possessed, in a manner that harms, threatens, or causes fear to others is prohibited on University premises including the residence halls.

 Wooden Platforms - In regards to Clerc Hall, wooden platforms are not to be constructed in the bay window areas.
 Such platforms raise serious safety concerns and may result in damage to University property.
-Failure to comply will result in the issuance of fines and the removal of the platform by University staff.
+Failure to comply will result in the removal of the platform by University staff.
 No warnings will be given.

 RESIDENCE HALL DISCIPLINE PROCEDURES